 Designing virtual reality worlds requires a strong focus on user comfort and accessibility.
 To ensure a comfortable experience for users, pay attention to factors such as motion sickness, interface clarity, and ease of navigation within the virtual environment.

-According to ResearchGate, it’s crucial to create a balance between the augmentation of real-world interactions and the simulation of virtual environments.
+It’s crucial to create a balance between the augmentation of real-world interactions and the simulation of virtual environments.

 Here are some ways to enhance user comfort and accessibility in virtual reality: